FREE six-module program for adults

 Each module is designed to explore a key concept that can be put into practice during class time through a hands-on activity.
 Homework will keep participants engaged throughout.

-This is a FREE program and participants will receive a Letter of Participation issued by UBC Okanagan and the Okanagan Regional Library upon successful completion of the program.
+This is a FREE program and participants will receive a Statement of Participation issued by UBC Okanagan and the Okanagan Regional Library upon successful completion of the program.

 Essential Skills for Your Digital World is a new program for adults offered by UBC Okanagan in partnership with the Okanagan Regional Library.
-This program introduces participants to core computational thinking concepts.
+This program introduces adults (age 19+) to core computational thinking concepts.

 Over the course of the six, two-and-a-half hour modules, participants will have opportunities to: